 Excuse #1: "I'm Too Busy."

 Being “too busy” is one excuse Justin frequently hears from clients, so he suggests multitasking.
-Pick an activity that you can do with family, or walk around the field while your kid is at soccer practice, he adds.
+Pick an activity that you can do with your family, or walk around the field while your kid is at soccer practice, he adds.

 The American Heart Association's new guidelines for heart health advise 20 to 60 minutes of moderate cardiovascular physical activity most days of the week, along with two to three weekly strength workouts, Justin points out.